elimelt/notes/operating-systems/v4-persistent-storage/11-file-systems-overview.md

 - **Absolute Path**
 - **Relative Path**

+#### Links

 The mapping between a name and file is called a **hard link**.
 File systems that allow multiple hard links aren't a tree, and are instead usually a directed acyclic graph (DAG).
 A **symbolic link** is a mapping from a name to another file name.
 These are useful since they allow you to reference files that are stored on other systems/volumes.
 Some OS's support features managed outside of the file system.
 Windows has **shortcuts**, which are really just files that Windows recognizes and redirects from.
 MacOS has **aliases**, which are similar to symbolic links, but also refactor themselves when the target file is moved.

+#### Volumes

+A **volume** is a collection of physical storage resources that form a logical storage device.
+In the simplest case, a volume is a single disk.
+However, a disk can be partitioned into multiple volumes, and a single volume can be made of multiple disks.∂